 - LCK.
 Parameter lock.
-This function is used to prevent user to change the critical parameters by accident.
-User has to use the code 166 to access the parameter setting menu. - P. Proportional band.
+This function is used to prevent user from changing the critical parameters on accident.
+Users have to use the code 166 to access the parameter setting menu. - P. Proportional band.
 It is in 0.1 degree units.
 This parameter control the output of the controller based on the difference between the measured and set temperature.
 Larger the P number means the weaker the action (lower gain). e. g.
 If P=100, the proportional band is 10 degree (100 x 0.1=10).
 When the sensor temperature is 10 degrees below the proportional band (10 degrees below the setting), the controller will have 100% output.
 When the temperature is 5 degree below the set point, the output is 50%.
-When the temperature is equal to the setting, the controller will have 0% output (assuming integral and derivative functions are
+When the temperature is equal to the setting, the controller will have 0% output (assuming integral and derivative functions are turned off).

-- turned off).
 This constant also affects both integral and derivative action.
 Smaller P values will make the both integral and derivative action stronger.
 Please note the value of the P is temperature unit sensitive.
 If you found an optimized P value when operating the controller in Celsius, you need to multiply the P by 1.8 when changing the temperature unit to Fahrenheit. - I. Integral time.
 The unit is in seconds.
-This parameter controls the output of controller based on the difference between the measured and set temperature integrated with time.
+This parameter controls the output of the controller based on the difference between the measured and set temperature integrated with time.
 Integral action is used to eliminate temperature offset.
-Larger number means slower action. e. g. assuming the difference between the measured and set temperature is 2 degree and remain unchanged, the output will increase continuously with time until it reaches 100%.
+Larger number means slower action. e. g. assuming the difference between the measured and set temperature is 2 degree and remains unchanged, the output will increase continuously with time until it reaches 100%.
 When temperature fluctuate regularly (system oscillating), increase the integral time.
 Decrease it if the controller is taking too long to eliminate the temperature offset.
-When I=0, the system becomes a PD controller.
-For very slow response system such as slow cooker and large commercial rice cooker, set I = 0 will significantly reduce the temperature overshoot. - d.
+When I=0, the system becomes a PD controller. - d.
 Derivative time.
 The unit is in seconds.
 Derivative action contributes the output power based on the rate of temperature change.
-Derivative action can be used to minimize the temperature overshoot by responding its rate of change.
-The larger the number is, the faster the action will be. e.g. when the door of incubator is opened, the temperature will drop at very high rate.
-The derivative action change the controller output based on the rate of change rather than the net amount of change.
+Derivative action can be used to minimize the temperature overshoot by responding to its rate of change.
+The larger the number is, the faster the action will be. e.g. when the door of an incubator is opened, the temperature will drop at very high rate.
+The derivative action changes the controller output based on the rate of change rather than the net amount of change.
 This will allow the controller to act sooner.
 It will turn the heater to full power before the temperature drops too much - T, cycle rate.
 The unit is second.
 This unit determines how long for the controller to calculate each action.
 This parameter should remain at 2 second for almost all applications.